free-audio/web-clap/README.md

 ## The Bundle file format

-The bundle is a directory that contains a mandatory `plugin.wasm` file, and an arbitrary set of files.
+The bundle is a directory that contains a mandatory `module.wasm` file, and an arbitrary set of files.
 For example:
 ```
 my-plugin.wclap/
-|`- plugin.wasm
+|`- module.wasm
 |`- factory-wavetables/...
 |`- factory-presets/...
 |`- gui/